 Every sewer has fabric scraps laying around!
 Try this fun project to help organize those scraps and use a few in the process.
-If you’ve been wanting to try free-motion quilting, these bins are an easy, less-intimidating way to practice!
+If you’ve been wanting to try free-motion quilting these bins are an easy less-intimidating way to practice!
 Download printable instructions.

 Materials: